1NTheKut/Harpocrates/README.md

 # Harpocrates
 Harpocrates is the Greek god of silence and secrets.
-What secrets can Google find?
-This will attempt to be an all-in-one OSINT gathering tool.
+Using OSINT to find private (but public) info on people.

 <h3> Usage </h3>
 <h5> Usage: `dotnet run -- [OPTIONS]` </h5>